VisionSystemsInc/terra/docs/terra/executor.rst

 Using custom executors
 ----------------------

-To wrap your own executor up for terra, all you have to do is mix in :py:class:`terra.executor.BaseExecutor` into your class.
+To wrap your own executor up for terra, all you have to do is mix in :py:class:`terra.executor.base.BaseExecutor` into your class.
 If the executor is multiprocess (on a single node) then ``multiprocess`` needs to be set to ``True`` for the class.
 For example: celery sets multiprocess to ``True`` because the :setting:`worker_pool` is defaulted to use prefork, which is multiprocess on a single node.
 It is not set to ``True`` because celery can be distributed on multiple machines.

 For workers like :py:class:`terra.executor.celery.executor.CeleryExecutor`, the worker is started before the terra app runs.
 These type of special workers outlives a single run of terra, and thus need a way to hook into the logger each time it changes.
 This is done by defining a ``configure_logger`` and ``reconfigure_logger`` method to connect to the correct logger for a task.